SubhranshuSharma/tensorflow-mouse-controller/README.txt

 Getting Started:

 1. Download mouse.exe from https://github.com/SubhranshuSharma/tensorflow-mouse-controller/releases/tag/v1
+2. Download tensorflow for microcontroller and OV767X liberaries.
-2. Use the wiring imformation below to make connections.
+3. Use the wiring imformation below to make connections.
-3. Upload arduino code of choice to arduino 33 ble sense.
+4. Upload arduino code of choice to arduino 33 ble sense.
-4. Make sure no other device is connected to serial ports and connect arduino to pc.
+5. Make sure no other device is connected to serial ports and connect arduino to pc.
-5. Room should not be dark more the light better it works.
+6. Room should not be dark more the light better it works.
-6. Run the mouse.exe file.
+7. Run the mouse.exe file.
-7. Although mouse only moves 15 pixels every 3 seconds, slam the curser in right corner to stop mouse.exe if mouse goes crazy don't do it otherwise.
+8. Although mouse only moves 15 pixels every 3 seconds, slam the curser in right corner to stop mouse.exe if mouse goes crazy don't do it otherwise.
-8. Use task manager to close mouse.exe when you are done.
+9. Use task manager to close mouse.exe when you are done.

 ov7670 Camera Pin Name	Arduino pin name
-3.3v	                  3.3v
+3.3v	    ->            3.3v
-GND	                  GND (either pin marked GND is fine) SCL/SIOC	               A5
+GND	    ->            GND (either pin marked GND is fine) SCL/SIOC	 ->            A5
-SDA/SIOD	               A4
+SDA/SIOD	 ->            A4
-VS/VSYNC	               D8
+VS/VSYNC	 ->            D8
-HS/HREF	               A1
+HS/HREF	 ->            A1
-PCLK	                  A0
+PCLK	    ->            A0
-MCLK/XCLK	            D9
+MCLK/XCLK	->          D9
-D7	                     D4
+D7	       ->            D4
-D6	                     D6
+D6	       ->            D6
-D5	                     D5
+D5	       ->            D5
-D4	                     D3
+D4	       ->            D3
-D3	                     D2
+D3	       ->            D2
-D2	                     D0 / RX
+D2	       ->            D0 / RX
-D1	                     D1 / TX
+D1	       ->            D1 / TX
-D0	                     D10
+D0	       ->            D10

 How to move mouse: